April 1, 2025

 6. Export your project

 Congratulations on finishing your project!
 At this point, you have multiple options to export it to other tools or publish it directly.
+The Publish tab allows you to publish directly to various integrated platforms, while the Export tab has various options for exporting to your computer.
 You can:

 Select Publish in the top-right corner of the main editor to export or publish a composition.